lugu/qiloop/doc/NOTES.md

   QiMessaging objects are first class citizens (a method can return an object).

-* **Thrift**: Both Thrift and QiMessaging enable procedure call over the network.
-Thrift have a serialization format optimized to reduce the size of the packets.
-QiMessaging uses a simpler serialization format for discoverability.
+* **gRPC**: Both gRPC and QiMessaging use IDL to provide remote procedure call, and have support for notifications and authentication. gRPC serialization format is optimized for performance (protobuf) while QiMessaging favors discoverability and introspection. gRCP has a concept of deadline.
+QiMessaging act as a
+  bus: it allows service registraction and name resolution.
+  QiMessaging objects (i.e. services) to be passed to or returned from a remote call.

 * **Component Object Model (COM)**: Both COM and QiMessaging offer an IPC mechanism independent of a particular programming language which